 Leaky gut and resulting allergies, receding gums, cracked and peeling lips, dry mouth, blurred vision, double vision,* bone spurs, callouses, sinus problems, Hashimoto’s, tinnitus, itching, explosive rage, suicide, male-pattern baldness, gray hair, spider veins, cherry angiomas, losing the outer half of the eyebrows, age spots, wrinkles, incontinence and frequent urination, coma, and death.

 *Hillary Clinton wears special glasses to compensate for double vision.
-She keeps pepper sauce in her purse and puts it on everything.
+She keeps pepper sauce (high in vitamin A) in her purse and puts it on everything.
 Coincidence?

 As I was compiling the lists of chronic diseases caused by excess vitamin-A, I realized that they included all the things usually considered to be part of normal aging.
 Hmmm—if we can prevent and cure the effects of aging, will we live longer?
 Do different societies have different expiration dates depending on vitamin-A intake?